Expose the server in a subfolder

 Header edit Location ^(.*)$ "/subpath$1"

-</Location>If Caddy is the reverse proxy, this can be achieved with the following configuration:
+When Caddy is the reverse proxy, rules described above can be implemented with the following configuration:

 :80 {